Skip to main content

 • Advanced configuration: See BigQuery Settings for data retention, sync options, and detailed schema

-• API access: Use the BigQuery API to manage the integration programmatically
+• API access: use the endpoints above to manage the integration programmatically.

-• Build dashboards: Connect Looker Studio to your BigQuery dataset for custom visualizations
+• Build dashboards: Connect Data Studio to your BigQuery dataset for custom visualizations